-19. CLOTHING AND MAINTENANCE ALLOWANCE
+21. CLOTHING AND MAINTENANCE ALLOWANCE

-- A. Police Evidence Technicians/Police Evidence Technician Supervisors (Administrative Assistants) / Property Clerks/Television Studio Personnel (Audio Visual Specialists) / Supply Technicians/Firearms Instructors - 1.
-The Employer agrees to furnish each Evidence Technician an initial issue of three (3) pairs of coveralls, a raincoat and a pair of boots for use at crime scenes.
-Effective July 1, 2003, the Employer shall also provide an annual maintenance allowance of six hundred twenty-five dollars (\$625.00) for Evidence Technicians and Evidence Technician Supervisors.
+A. Police Evidence Technicians/Police Evidence Technician Supervisors (Administrative Assistants) /Property Clerks/Television Studio Personnel (Audio Visual Specialists)/Supply Technicians/Firearms Instructors

+1. Effective July 1, 2003, the Employer shall also provide an annual maintenance allowance of six hundred twenty-five dollars (\$625.00) for Evidence Technician/Crime Scene Investigator and Evidence Technician Supervisors.
 Effective July 1, 2004, this allowance will increase to six hundred fifty dollars (\$650.00).
+The Employer also agrees to furnish one (1) pair of coveralls for Property Clerks working in Vehicle Services.

+The Employer agrees to furnish each Evidence Technician/Crime Scene Investigator an initial issue of the following uniform items at the time of hire or at the time the member otherwise assumes duty:

+- Two (2) short-sleeve polo shirts;

+- Two (2) long-sleeve polo shirts;

+- Two (2) pairs of tactical pants;

+- One issue of coveralls;

+- One (1) raincoat;

-The Employer also agrees to furnish one (1) pair of coveralls for Property Clerks working in Vehicle Services. - 2.
-Effective July 1, 2003, the Employer will furnish an annual clothing maintenance allowance of two hundred twenty-five dollars (\$225.00) for Property Clerks in the Department of the Environment.
+- One (1) pair of work boots for use at crime scenes

+2. Effective July 1, 2003, the Employer will furnish an annual clothing maintenance allowance of two hundred twenty-five dollars (\$225.00) for Property Clerks in the Department of the Environment.
 Effective July 1, 2004, this allowance will increase to two hundred fifty dollars (\$250.00).
-Effective July 1, 2012, this allowance will increase to three hundred dollars (\$300.00). - 3.
-Effective July 1, 2003, the Employer will furnish an annual clothing maintenance allowance of two hundred twenty-five dollars (\$225.00) for Property Clerks, Property Supply Clerks, Television Studio Personnel, Forensic Chemists, Firearms Examiners, Lab Assistants and Firearms Technicians in the Police Department.
+Effective July 1, 2012, this allowance will increase to three hundred dollars (\$300.00).

+3. Effective July 1, 2003, the Employer will furnish an annual clothing maintenance allowance of two hundred twenty-five dollars (\$225.00) for Property Clerks, Property Supply Clerks, Television Studio Personnel, Forensic Chemists, Firearms Examiners, Lab Assistants and

+Firearms Technicians in the Police Department.
 Effective July 1, 2004, this allowance will increase to two hundred fifty dollars (\$250.00).
-Effective July 1, 2012, this allowance will increase to three hundred dollars (\$300.00). - 4.
-Effective July 1, 2005, a Uniform Committee will be established to recommend which units/divisions need standardized uniforms. - 5.
-Effective July 1, 2012, the Employer will furnish an annual clothing maintenance allowance of three hundred dollars (\$300.00) for Firearms Instructors, Armorer and Supply Technicians. - 6.
-The Employer will furnish Public Safety Communication employees with eight (8) shirts when hired and four (4) new shirts (long sleeve or short sleeve as requested) per year thereafter. - 7.
-The Employer agrees to provide bullet proof vests to each Evidence Technician and to replace such vests in accordance with the manufacturer's specifications.
+Effective July 1, 2012, this allowance will increase to three hundred dollars (\$300.00).

+4. Effective July 1, 2005, a Uniform Committee will be established to recommend which units/divisions need standardized uniforms.

+5. Effective July 1, 2012, the Employer will furnish an annual clothing maintenance allowance of three hundred dollars (\$300.00) for Firearms Instructors, Armorer and Supply Technicians.

+6. The Employer will furnish Public Safety Communication employees with eight (8) shirts when hired and four (4) new shirts (long sleeve or short sleeve as requested) per year thereafter.

+7. The Employer agrees to provide bullet proof vests to each Evidence Technician and to replace such vests in accordance with the manufacturer's specifications.

-- 8. Effective July 1, 2015, employees receiving a clothing allowance of three hundred dollars (\$300.00) will receive an increase of fifty dollars (\$50.00) per year to three hundred fifty dollars (\$350.00) per year. - 9.
-The County will furnish Tow Unit Investigators with three (3) shirts within 60 days of hire and two (2) shirts (long sleeve or short sleeve as requested) issued on January 1, of each calendar year, which bear an image or logo that clearly identifies the employee as a Tow Unit Investigator.
+8. Effective July 1, 2015, employees receiving a clothing allowance of three hundred dollars (\$300.00) will receive an increase of fifty dollars (\$50.00) per year to three hundred fifty dollars (\$350.00) per year.

+9. The County will furnish Tow Unit Investigators with three (3) shirts within 60 days of hire and two (2) shirts (long sleeve or short sleeve as requested) issued on January 1, of each calendar year, which bear an image or logo that clearly identifies the employee as a Tow Unit Investigator.